 1. Survey your employees.

-To create employee giving and volunteering opportunities that they actually want to participate in, start by learning about what’s important to them.
+To create employee giving and volunteering opportunities that employees actually want to participate in, start by learning about what’s important to them.
 Then, use these priorities to guide your decision-making.
 For example, 88% of U.S. employees are concerned about the state of the global economy, and 73% are concerned about climate change.

 As you prepare to map out your corporate volunteering program, send out a survey to employees with questions such as: